esakrissa/telegram-langchain/README.md

 MIT © Travel Agency Bot

 ---
-Built with LangChain and OpenAI for the modern traveler
+Built with LangChain and LLM for the modern traveler